COMPUTER ANIMATION / VISUAL EFFECTS

 Andreas Hirsch (AT)

 Andreas Hirsch is a specialist in conceiving and engineering cultural systems.
-He has completed two decades of work for leading cultural organizations in the arts, theatre, music, film, literature and the media, including conceptualizing and curating as well as developing and managing projects.
+Two decades of work for leading cultural organizations in the arts, theatre, music, film, literature and the media include conceptualizing and curating as well as developing and managing projects.
 He has created numerous media environments and online projects.

 U19 – FREESTYLE COMPUTING